kirre-bylund/bailando-basic-web/README.md

 * build.sh - A build script to make building into a one line command, mainly for me during development.
 * src - source file for project
 * lib - folder for any included libraries.
+* dependencies - dependencies pulled in from other projects

 ### Code
 The code is structured into an include folder (inc) containing all the header files and a source folder (src) containing all the source files.